NFL: Jeremy Maclin, At Wife’s Baby Shower, Announces Retirement

 — ProFootballTalk (@ProFootballTalk) March 24, 2019

-Following his release after two year with Kansas City, Maclin signed with the Ravens for the 2017 season, but wasn’t retained after that season, which was considered disappointing.
+Following his release after two years with Kansas City, Maclin signed with the Ravens for the 2017 season but wasn’t retained after that season, which was considered disappointing.
 The player underwent knee surgery and announced last October that he would not play in 2018, although he was planning to attempt a comeback in 2019, per Pro Football Talk.

 CONGRATS to my brother @jmac___19 On a spectacular Career, but also more importantly on becoming a dad very very soon and enjoying the rest of your life #RETIRED !!! pic.twitter.com/6pIFTxdfvm